 Many parents are apprehensive about traveling with their baby.
 I’ve known moms who have never left their city for the first year of the baby’s life.
 In my case, I lived an hour away (by plane) from my family and so I had to travel if I wanted to see them.
 I was very nervous about it and even cancelled the first flight scheduled at 5 weeks of age because I didn’t think my baby was ready (many recommend waiting until the 2 month mark after your baby has received his first set of vaccines to fly).
 I also brought my 10 pound toy poodle along so you can imagine how much work it would be just to get through security.
 But each trip taught me new strategies and gave me confidence to do it again.
-By the time my little one turned 7 months old, he had already been on a plane 16 times with the longest travel time being 10 hours (we had a layover) and had driven with us on 5 road trips all totaling over 8 hours of driving.
+By the time my little one turned 7 months old, he had already been on a plane 16 times (the longest travel time being 10 hours) and had driven with us on 5 road trips all totaling over 8 hours of driving.
 So here are my learnings that could hopefully help you make traveling a bit easier.

 Bring a helper on the first flight.
 My first few flights to visit my family would have been solo flights since my husband had to work weekends.
 I was just too nervous to do it on my own.
 So we asked a friend to travel with me.
 Luckily my best friend had the time to do so.
 She helped with getting me through the security gate and placing our baggage in the overhead compartments.
 She also helped hold the baby to give me a break throughout the whole trip.
 Just having her there with me made a challenging and somewhat uncomfortable situation feel comfortable and safe.
+If you can’t have a helper, just ask for help at every point during your trip.
+People have never declined a request for help whenever I travel, whether it be to hold a door open for my stroller, putting luggage in the overhead compartment, or even making space for me and my little one on public transportation.
+You definitely don’t have to do everything yourself.
+People are generally happy to help!

 Bring extra copies of your baby’s birth certificate.
 If you decide not to buy a plane ticket for your little one, you’ll need documentation to verify he is under two.
 Southwest Airlines requires this document while Delta doesn’t.
 If you want to travel internationally, you’ll need an original birth certificate or passport.
 We brought our baby to the local post office and got a passport for him that arrived in 4 weeks.